JakeForsey/codex-test-cases/README.md

 # Codex Test Cases

-I've run some of the stuff from .... to see if codex resolves some of the reservations raised.
+As a fan of [Machine Learning Street Talk](https://www.youtube.com/channel/UCMLtBahI5DMrt0NPvDSoIRQ) podcast I thought it would be cool to go back over some of the reservations about GPT-3s raised in the podcast and see if [Open AIs codex](https://openai.com/blog/openai-codex/) resolved any of them.

 ### Sorting